 Founded in 1979, the Washington State Farmers Market Association (WSFMA) is a non-profit membership organization whose mission is to support vibrant and sustainable farmers markets in Washington State through member services, education and advocacy.

-The WSFMA represents and serves over 115 farmers markets in 88 cities or towns.
-These markets generate more than $44 million in annual sales and support hundreds of small and local Washington farmers, food producers and artisans.
-WSFMA member markets receive hundreds of thousands of visitors per year from across the state, as well as travelers from around the country and across the world.
+The WSFMA represents and serves over 1,000 direct market farmers at 111 farmers markets in 25 counties and 88 cities or towns.
+In 2016, these markets generated more than $47 million in annual sales and supported hundreds of small and local Washington farmers, food producers and artisans.
+WSFMA member markets attract over 3 million of visitors per year from across the state, as well as travelers from around the country and across the world each year.

 To support and promote vibrant and sustainable farmers markets in Washington State through member services, education and advocacy.

 Strong, resilient farmers markets where vendors are successful and farm sales continue to grow and provide the public with access to fresh, healthy food and the farmers who grow it; where high consumer value is placed on Washington State’s small farms and farmers, and this is reflected in local and state policy.